 How to prevent SQL injections?

 Injections cyberattacks are, paradoxically damage the cause they can, very simple to avoid; here are some steps to prevent SQL injection attacks:

-Passwords are the most commonly used mechanism, so does obtain them; accessing a person’s password can easily be obtained by looking around his/er desk, sniffing, using social engineering techniques, acquiring a password database or outright guessing.
+Passwords are the most common cyber security threats or cybersecurity threats, so does obtain them; accessing a person’s password can easily be obtained by looking around his/her desk, sniffing, using social engineering techniques, acquiring a password database or outright guessing.

 The last approach can be done by a random or systematic manner.